Install and upgrade Bolt

 Directly curl the endpoints with credentials to download Bolt using the following steps.

-1. Use either of the following sets of credentials, ensuring that you use either a Forge username and password or a PE username and password.
+1. Use either of the following sets of credentials, ensuring that you use either a Puppet Core username and password or a PE username and password.

 • Puppet Core: The string literal forge-key as the username and the Puppet Core Forge API key associated with your Puppet Core free or paid user as the password.
 For more information about the API key, see Purchasing Puppet Core and Accessing Puppet Core for limited use for testing or development.